university-of-york/fmsys-alma-printing-api/README.md

 This repository is an attempt to address the above downsides, although in its current state it has a few downsides of its own, which are explained later on.

-#### What the script does
+### What does the script do?

 The Powershell script contained in this repository polls the Alma print queue for new jobs.
-If it finds any it will send the job to the specified printer and mark the print job as `Printed`.
+If it finds any it will send the job to the specified printer and mark the job as `Printed`.

 ![An image of the script in operation](./images/alma_printing_screenshot.png?raw=true)